 Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

+Much of what this legislation proposes may already be done, and in fact is currently being done, under existing authority.
 The TWITR Project of the Texas Tech University Health Sciences Center is an example of a successful program currently in operation.
 The TWITR Project has used mental health screenings through telemedicine to provide psychiatric help to hundreds of children throughout the ten school districts it serves.
 It is notable that this program was implemented with a grant of only $565,000.

 We also recognize that investing in preventative measures may lead to lower government spending in the future, including the cost of health care, special education, juvenile justice services, and decreased productivity.
 However, these potential savings remain speculative.
 Only time will tell whether the speculative savings materialize to offset the cost of the program.